 - an active participant in our diverse community.

-Web features consist of primary and secondary stories with an occasional tertiary story available.
+Web features consist of a primary story with access to past stories.
 The primary feature is presented on the home page through a strong leading image with story headline and subdeck text incorporated onto the image.
 The primary image links into the full story.
-Secondary and tertiary features consist of a thumbnail image with accompanying headline and subdeck text.
-The headline, thumbnail and 'more' option link into the full story.
+A "More top stories" set of thumbnail images provide access to past stories.
+Clicking a thumbnail slides the feature image into place for the story selected and the image can be clicked to access the story.
+The last thumbnail provides access to an archive of all Web features.

 Features change on a weekly basis (with flexibility for longer periods) as scheduled by the Web Features Committee.
 Current membership:

-Staff with suggestions for web features can contact James Hill (email@example.com).
+Staff with suggestions for Web features can contact James Hill.

 - Web features are not: